TING-PAN/TaylorNet/README.md

-# TaylorNet
-Official implementation for Neurocomputing paper:  Taylor saves for later: disentanglement  for video prediction using Taylor representation
+# Taylor saves for later: disentanglement  for video prediction using Taylor representation

-**Taylor saves for later: disentanglement  for video prediction using Taylor representation** ,by Ting Pan, Zhuqing Jiang, Jianan Han, Shiping Wen, Aidong Men, Haiying Wang.
+Official implementation for Neurocomputing paper:  Taylor saves for later: disentanglement  for video prediction using Taylor representation, by Ting Pan, Zhuqing Jiang, Jianan Han, Shiping Wen, Aidong Men, Haiying Wang.

 # Datasets
 Please  move them to the ./dataset.